microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 ### Unique port attribution rule

 In the entire vcpkg system, no two ports a user is expected to use concurrently may provide the same file.
 If a port tries to install a file already provided by another file, installation will fail.
 If a port wants to use an extremely common name for a header, for example, it should place those headers in a subdirectory rather than in `include`.

+This property is checked regularly by continuous integration runs which try to install all ports in the registry, which will fail with `FILE_CONFLICTS` if two ports provide the same file.

 ### Add CMake exports in an unofficial- namespace